LiamJCates/Programming-Notes/C++/Syntax/Statements/Declarations/UserDefinedTypes/Classes/Methods/Classifications.md

 A function definition in a class definition is an inline function definition by default.

+The inline keyword is a hint to the compiler that it should optimize speed over size by trying to expand a function at its point of call.
+You can use inline with member functions too.
+Indeed, for trivial functions, such as those that return a data member and do nothing else, making the function inline can improve speed and program size.
+When you define a function inside the class definition, the compiler automatically adds the inline keyword.
+If you separate the definition from the declaration, you can still make the function inline by adding the inline keyword to the function declaration or definition.
+Common practice is to place the inline keyword only on the definition, but I recommend putting the keyword in both places, to help the human reader.
+Remember that inline is just a hint.
+The compiler does not have to heed the hint.
+Modern compilers are becoming better and better at making these decisions for themselves.
+My personal guideline is to define one-line functions in the class definition.
+Longer functions or functions that are complicated to read usually belong outside the class definition.
+Some functions are too long to fit in the class definition but are short and simple enough that they should be inline.
+Organizational coding styles usually include guidelines for inline functions.
+For example, directives for large projects may eschew inline functions because they increase coupling between software components.
+Thus, inline may be allowed only on a function-by-function basis, when performance measurements demonstrate their need.

+Don’t agonize over deciding which functions should be inline.
+When in doubt, don’t bother.
+Make functions inline only if performance measures show that the function is called often and the function call overhead is significant.
+In all other aspects, I regard the matter as one of aesthetics and clarity: I find one-line functions are easier to read when they are inside the class definition.

 ### const
 The const specifiers on the functions indicate that a function does not modify the object for which it is called.
 A const member function can be invoked for both const and non-const objects, but a non-const member function can only be invoked for non-const objects.